sage-code/eve/manual/data-types.md

 ## Reference

-A variant is a way to create a generic aspect.
+A variant is a way to create a generic method.

 ```
-aspect invert(Integer | Real: x, y):
+method invert(Integer | Real: x, y):
   Integer | Real: i;
   assert type(x) ≠ type(y);